 - Midwest Book Review

 A small group of American sailors in the Philippines were propelled into the forefront of the fighting during the opening days of World War II in the Pacific.
 They were armed with six small wooden torpedo boats and led by a courageous larger than life character in Lieutenant John D. Bulkeley.
 The men of Torpedo Boat Squadron Three faced insurmountable odds as they conducted a series of heroic operations against Japanese naval forces.

 As America’s defense of the Philippines crumbled under the weight of a massive Japanese assault, the courageous activities of Bulkeley’s men made headlines across the United States - often as the only good news coming from the bleak Pacific front.
 The unit achieved everlasting fame by evacuating General Douglas MacArthur from the front lines.
 The squadron continued to fight until all six of its torpedo boats were lost.

-The fate of the doomed American defenders was sealed when the Japanese won the battle for the islands in the spring of 1942.
-Under a Blood Red Sun revives the story of the Philippine torpedo boats through the intertwined accounts of Bulkeley, young naval reserve officer Ensign Iliff D. Richardson and others.
-It is a story of courage under fire and of brave men making the most of a desperate situation.
+The fate of the doomed American sailors was sealed when the Japanese won the battle for the islands in the spring of 1942.
+Under a Blood Red Sun tells their story through the intertwined accounts of Bulkeley, his second in command Robert Kelly, and young naval reserve officer Iliff Richardson.
+It is a saga of courage under fire and of brave men making the most of a desperate situation.